 Of Instagram’s ~900 million monthly active users, 25 million are currently business profiles.
-The growth rate for business profiles was already high, but that’s likely to see a fairly dramatic bump in the immediate future as businesses rush to take advantage of direct publishing.
-This change may also entice new businesses to dip their toe into Instagram waters for the first time if they’d been put off so far by the manual-scheduling restrictions.
+The growth rate for business profiles was already high, but that’s likely to see a fairly dramatic bump in the immediate future.
+We foresee that businesses will rush to take advantage of direct publishing.
+This change may also entice new businesses to dip their toe into Instagram waters for the first time.

-How quickly the increased volume will impact business profiles’ organic reach is harder to say, but all signs indicate to this eventuality, and it’s the marketers who plan ahead who will come out on top.
-Start developing high-engagement content now, while you have the advantage of the organic reach to test it with, and you will be better prepared for the future.
+How quickly will the increased volume impact business profiles’ organic reach?
+All signs point to this eventuality, and it’s the marketers who plan ahead who will come out on top.
+To prepare for the future, start developing high-engagement content now, while you have the advantage of the organic reach to test it with.

 Businesses who keep a personal profile may actually see their reach increase.

 Just as Facebook has confirmed that the revised algorithm will favour personal posts over business page posts, it’s highly likely that over time the Instagram algorithm will show more posts from personal profiles, resulting in higher engagement.